az9713/claude_skill_hn_mcp_server/README.md

 A Model Context Protocol (MCP) server that provides access to the Hacker News API.
 This server allows AI assistants like Claude to fetch stories, comments, user profiles, and other content from Hacker News.

+Created with Claude Code using Claude skill mcp-builder.

 ## Features

 - **9 Comprehensive Tools** for accessing Hacker News data: